 Galloping to Glory

-North Kerry winners being proudly paraded thought Duagh after
+North Kerry winners being proudly paraded thought Duagh after the Dingle Races.

 The horses are Razzle Dazzle, Who's Your Daddy, Fourpenny Road and Man of Steel.

 (Photo from the Kerryman)